HuwCheston/Jazz-Trio-Database/INSTALL.md

 As long as these commands are all recognised and don’t throw errors, everything should be set up ok.

-## Build the source separated tracks
+## Build the source separated tracks:

 Inside the root directory of the project (i.e. `jazz-corpus-analysis\`, with folders `\data`, `\models`, `\references` etc.) and with your `venv` activated, run: